EXPLAINER: Just how vulnerable is the internet?

 SHOULD THE GOVERNMENT REGULATE THESE FIRMS?
 WHAT CAN COMPANIES AND INDIVIDUALS DO TO PROTECT THEMSELVES?

-“I don't know that we need regulation,” Cheesman said.
+“I don't know that we need regulation,” Chessman said.
 Suppose Congress proposed to mandate additional cloud providers to increase competition.
 “How do you do that?” he asked.

 Of course, the federal government can set new standards for security at companies that control vast data resources online.
 It's already beginning to tighten up cybersecurity requirements for critical infrastructure in the energy sector following last month's cyberattack on the Colonial Pipeline, he said.

-Note: An earlier version of this story misspelled the name of Gartner analyst Josh Chessman.